-As CODI's board chair, I am pleased to invite you to participate in our now-virtual-only Annual Meeting of Shareholders ("Annual Meeting") on May 27, 2020 at 12:00 p.m., Eastern Time.
+As CODI's board chair, I ask for your voting support for the items described in this proxy statement so we can continue creating values-based value.
+I am also pleased to invite you to participate in our virtual Annual Meeting of Shareholders ("Annual Meeting") on May 26, 2021 at 12:00 p.m., Eastern Time.
 Information on participating and voting is provided in this proxy statement.
+I hope you are enjoying some of the products and services of our portfolio companies and invite your input throughout the year.